ING: Hungary starts fourth quarter on a bad footing

 The country’s energy usage also suggests that there might be a significant reduction in subsectors that are energy intensive.
 The monthly natural gas balance data shows that domestic usage dropped by 23% y/y in October, adjusted for weather.
 Such a drop can’t come entirely from households, which are responsible for 36% of natural gas usage in general.
 The power sector and the manufacturing sector eat up roughly 46% of the county’s natural gas usage.

 Despite the downturn in October, we remain optimistic about industry's longer-term outlook.
 Based on detailed data from the previous month, the volume of the industrial stock of orders was 21% higher than a year earlier.
-Thus, if supply shocks don't affect the sector, this could be the engine of the economy in 2023.
+Thus if supply shocks don't affect the sector, this could be the engine of the economy in 2023.
 Or to be more precise, we think industry could be the only significant positive contributor to GDP growth next year.

-However, in the winter months, the more restrained energy consumption, and problems in the agricultural and food industry may still result in a negative surprise.
+However, in the winter months, the more restrained energy consumption, and problems in the agricultural and food industry, may still result in a negative surprise.
 At the same time, the purchasing manager's index points to a rebound, considering that the trend is still in expansionary territory (above 50), which once again indicates that the decline seen in October does not necessarily mean a reversal in the trend.

 Retail sector is under severe stress